5h3d/5h3d/README.md

 <!-- TODO: Add last video link -->

-- :computer: Most used line of code `git commit -m "Fixed bugs"`
+- :computer: Most used line of code `console.log('why are you not working!!!!', bugs)`
 - 🤔 I love listening to ideas from people.
 - 📫 How to reach me: udehshedrack.u@gmail.com.
 - ⚡ Fun fact: I loves music and games. what?!!!
 I am not that boring!! 😂